 1/2 c. non-dairy milk

-Peel and dice sweet potatoes into 2" pieces and put into medium-sized pot.
+- Peel and dice sweet potatoes into 2″ pieces and put into a medium-sized pot.
 Fill with water until the potatoes are just covered.
 Add two cloves of garlic to water.
-Bring to boil and let cook for 20-25 or until potatoes are easily pricked with fork.
+Bring to boil and let cook for 20-25 or until potatoes are easily pricked with a fork.
 Drain and let cool.

-In large skillet over medium heat, add 1 T. of oil and cook the crumbles until browned, roughly 10 minutes.
-(I've heard that browning "fake meat" is good for the flavor of your dish -- don't just mix it in cold.)
-Remove crumbles from skillet and let them cool on separate plate.
+- In a large skillet over medium heat, add 1 T. of oil and cook the crumbles until browned, roughly 10 minutes.
+(I’ve heard that browning “fake meat” is good for the flavour of your dish — don’t just mix it in cold.)
+Remove crumbles from the skillet and let them cool on a separate plate.

-Add the rest of the olive oil to skillet and cook onion mixture for 3 minutes.
+- Add the rest of the olive oil to the skillet and cook the onion mixture for 3 minutes.
 Add in garlic and cook for 1 more minute.
 Add in carrots and cook for another 10 minutes.
-Add peas, water, and tomato paste.
-Season with salt, pepper, allspice, chili powder, and thyme.
+Add peas, water, and tomato paste—season with salt, pepper, allspice, chilli powder, and thyme.
 Simmer for an additional 4-5 minutes on low heat.